The PunchPlatform metrics system collects multiples families of metrics :

 - It reduces the number of COTS needed for a PunchPlatform deployment (already included)

 All PunchPlatform metrics context tags are stored as sub-fields of the

 "tags" field of metrics documents.
 When providing the tag sub-field

 The Elasticsearch mapping template for PunchPlatform metrics is

 @timestamp as timestamp field.

-The PunchPlatform Storm components (bolts and spouts), as well as system-level metrics collector publish various metrics in real time.
+The PunchPlatform Storm components (input processing and output nodes), as well as system-level metrics collector publish various metrics in real time.
 These metrics are of several types:

 - Histograms : measures the statistical distribution of values in a stream of data.
 In addition to minimum, maximum, mean, etc., it also measures median, 75th, 90th, 95th, 98th, 99th, and 99.9th percentiles.

 - Meters: measures the rate of events over time (e.g., "requests per second").
 In addition to the mean rate, meters also track 1-, 5-, and 15-minute moving averages.